 So, when Sprouts approached me about teaming up with them to create some fun recipes using their Organic Brown Rice Cakes, I was thrilled!

-Yes, this is the perfect example of how you can take a meal (whether it’s breakfast, snacks or even dessert) and add as many nutrients as possible to it, resulting in a super healthy dish that’s as delicious as it is nourishing.
+Yes, this is the perfect example of how you can take a meal (whether it's breakfast, snacks or even dessert) and add as many nutrients as possible to it, resulting in a super healthy dish, appetizer and/or snacks recipe that's as delicious as it is nourishing.
 Take a look!

 Rice Cakes for Breakfast (or Dessert!)

-The first idea I had for topping these rice cakes was to make a sweet-version of roasted butternut squash, topped with superfoods like pomegranate seeds, almond butter and probiotic-rich yogurt.
+The first idea I had for rice cake toppings was to make a sweet-version of roasted butternut squash, topped with superfoods like pomegranate seeds, almond butter and probiotic-rich yogurt.

 OH.
 MY.
 GOD.
 You guys, this is my new favorite obsession–these sweet rice cakes are perfect for breakfast, mid-day snacking and even dessert!
 And check it, they are SO good for you!